jfrog/jfrog-idea-plugin/README.md

 *Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

-- With advanced [**Contextual Analysis**](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
-Automatically validate some high-impact vulnerabilities, such as vulnerabilities that have prerequisites for exploitations, and reduce false positives and vulnerability noise with smart CVE analysis.
+- [**Vulnerability Contextual Analysis**](#contextual-analysis): This feature uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
+Vulnerability Contextual Analysis is currently supported for Python and JavaScript code.
-- With [**Secrets detection**](#secrets-detection), prevent the expose of keys or credentials that are stored in your source code.
+- [**Secrets Detection**](#secrets-detection): Prevent the expose of keys or credentials that are stored in your source code.
-- With [**Infrastructure as Code (IaC) Scan**](#infrastructure-as-code-iac-scan), secure your IaC files.
+- [**Infrastructure as Code (IaC) Scan**](#infrastructure-as-code-iac-scan): Secure your IaC files.
 Critical to keeping your cloud deployment safe and secure.

-To learn more, see [here](https://jfrog.com/xray/).

 #### Additional Perks